karmaniverous/blog/_posts/2023-01-29-when-intellisense-fails.md

 **I rebel!**

 I am writing JavaScript.
-I do NOT want to transpile my very sweet ES code, already thoughtfully decorated with JSDoc, into the EXACT SAME THING just so my code can be augmented with types in a language I am studiously trying to avoid.
+I do NOT want to transpile my very sweet ES6 code, already thoughtfully decorated with JSDoc, into the EXACT SAME THING just so my code can be augmented with types in a language I am studiously trying to avoid.

 That's coo-coo.

-As far as I am concerned, my ES code IS my ES distribution.
-I want to point my `package.json` `exports['.'].import` key at my `lib` directory (where my source lives) and have done with it.
+As far as I am concerned, **my ES6 code IS my ES6 distribution!** I want to point my `package.json` `exports['.'].import` key at my `lib` directory (where my source lives) and have done with it.
 This should just WORK, and if it doesn't, then the problem lies with the TOOL and not with my code.

 So.